 Synthesize the understanding of issues and subject areas from different perspectives and disciplines

 The Gas Consortium is a non-profit policy advocacy firm set up to promote thought leadership, knowledge integration and capacity building as pillars of policymaking for Ghana’s natural gas industry.
-We involve policymakers, experts, practitioners and other industry stakeholders in the policy formulation process to ensure that policy plans are aligned to promote the sector’s global competitiveness, effective management of the gas resource, good governance and the strategic pursuit of national development to enable higher standards of living.
+We involve policymakers, experts, practitioners and other industry stakeholders in the policy formulation process to ensure that policy plans are aligned to promote the sector’s global competitiveness, drive effective management of the gas resource and achieve the strategic pursuit of national development to enable higher standards of living.

 The Advisory Board of The Gas Consortium consists of prominent individuals with a wealth of experience who play an integral role in the coordination of decision making by voluntarily bringing to bear their deep understanding of the country’s economic, social and political contexts to benefit the natural gas industry.